 it needs to be.

-so it’s not being used to generate electricity.
+turbines, so it’s not being used to electricity generation.
 Sometimes spills are necessary though, especially to prevent flooding when excess rainfall is expected.

-Once you’ve got a hydropower system up and running, it’s a good idea to get onto someone who can tell you how to use it.
-Senior resource modeller (and, as a colleague put it to me, ‘knower-of-things’) Roger
+Once you’ve got a hydro energy system up and running, it’s a good idea to get onto someone who can tell you how to use it.
+Senior resource modeller (and, as a colleague put it to us, ‘knower-of-things’) Roger

-talked me through how the modelling team helps do that.
+talked us through how the modelling team helps do that.

-For hydroelectricity, they use modelling to try and mimic what’s going to happen with water (you and I might call it ‘telling the future’).
-That involves looking at things like water inflow, lake capacity, generating
+For hydroelectricity, they use modelling to try and mimic what’s going to happen with water (we might call it ‘telling the future’).
+That involves looking at things like water inflow, lake capacity, generating capacity

 The job also involves what’s called scenario analysis, which means testing ideas about how to best use water and assets.
 That means if someone says ‘could any of these ideas make our station more efficient?’ or ‘should

 we do our planned outage in January?’, the modelling team helps them figure it out.
-It left me wishing there was a modelling team for some of my ideas.
+It left us wishing there was a modelling team for some of my ideas.